cleanique-coders/ionic-todo-app/README.md

 			- services.js - define external services want to use, can be service / factory.
 		- lib - external libraries such as ngCordova, Swiper, etc. Installation via bower
 		- templates - our views
+2. Introduction to AngularJs
+	- Attributes
+		- Read each item in list using `ng-repeat`
+		- Call functions in AngularJs `$scope` using `ng-click`
+		- Define our AngularJs application by using `ng-app`
+		- Bind our input(view) to the model using - `ng-model`
+	- Methods
+		- Echo - `{{ }}`
+	- Scope
+		- Local Scope: `$scope`
+			- Accessible to the particular Controller only
+		- Global Scope: `$rootScope`
+			- Accessible in any location in our application
 3. `app.js`
 4. Your application need signboards!
 Use `route.js`!
 	- Setup Route(route.js) to accept parameters `url: '/profile/:id'`